-31. Parents can teach the philosophy they want to subscribe to.
-They don’t have to teach using self-actualization and Freudian theories which typify teaching theory.
+31. Parents can teach the philosophy to which they want to subscribe.
+They don’t have to teach using self-actualization and Freudian theories, which typify teaching theory.

 33. Parents can propagate their beliefs through homeschooling more easily compared to public schools.
-This was shown in the Gen2 Study, where homeschoolers were found to be much more likely to follow their parents’ beliefs.
+This was shown in the Gen2 Study, where homeschoolers were much more likely to follow their parents’ beliefs.

 34. Parents can teach children that people don’t need to follow the crowds’ way of doing something.
-Therefore, homeschoolers learn to make up their minds on issues themselves instead of following the crowd like a lot of people choose to do.
+Therefore, homeschoolers learn to make up their minds on issues themselves instead of following the crowd like many people choose to do.
 For this reason, homeschoolers make great entrepreneurs!

 35. Because homeschoolers have an education where they learn to love learning, they make great college students who aren’t afraid to answer the professor’s questions.
 At college, they also hold more spiritual leadership roles.
 (Galloway and Sutton, 1997).